 Toerner, M. C. (2009).
 A guide to using the Accounting Standards Codification.
 The CPA Journal, 79(2), 20-25.
 Toerner is a CPA and an accounting professor.

 Ford, C.O. and Thomas, C. William.
 (2008).
 Test-driving the Codification, Journal of Accountancy.
 206(2), 62+.
 The authors are CPAs and accounting professors.

-This research guide was developed by Associate Professor and Information Services Librarian Rita Ormsby.
-She is retiring from the Newman Library where her duties included being the library's liaison to the Stan Ross Department of Accountancy.
-She wishes students much success in their studies and in their future careers.
+This research guide was originally developed by Associate Professor and Information Services Librarian Rita Ormsby, who retired from the Newman Library in 2021.